-THIS SENARIO HAS ON HOLD AS PRESIDENT ELECT TRUMP IS TRYING TO IMPLIMENT A HIGHLY INFLATIONARY SENARIO!
-BUT MAYBE NOW 2019?
+THIS SENARIO HAS BEEN ON HOLD AS PRESIDENT ELECT TRUMP IS TRYING TO IMPLIMENT A HIGHLY INFLATIONARY SENARIO!

 It is interesting to note that the price of gold is getting some notice, 43 years after Pres.
 Nixon scrap the gold standard.
 Gold appears to be reemerging as the centerpiece of a handful of initiatives in Europe, Asia and the Middle East.
 Voters in Switzerland considered and eventually rejected a populist plan to force its central banks to buy gold to stabilize its currency.
 Russia and China have both made the headlines by snapping up enormous stores of gold.
 In France, politicians are calling for the government to start amassing gold and the Netherlands followed suit by asking for its $5 billion of gold in the vaults of New York to be delivered to them.
 Even the Islamist state is declaring they wanted to avoid the ‘tyrannical financial system’ of the West by buying gold.
 What’s going on here?
 Holding gold for people and government reflects our anxieties about the future.
 Even though it might seem somewhat retrograde to many investors, having it on hand makes people feel safe